CameronStAmant/Todo-List/README.md

 # Todo-List

-This todo focuses on concepts such as npm, external libraries, DOM manipulation, and saving information to localStorage.
+This todo project focuses on concepts such as npm, external libraries, DOM manipulation, and saving information to localStorage.